 The potential limitations of quantitative analysis are therefore not restricted to macroeconomics, econometric modelling and forecasting but also apply to finance.
 And they may have dire consequences.
 The case of the CDOs is instructive.
-These credit derivatives, that in the first half of the last decade recorded an impressive growth, were priced according to valuation models whose results were very sensitive to modest imprecision in parameter estimates and highly exposed to systemic risk (i.e. strongly affected by the performance of the economy as a whole).
-As a result, CDOs not only did not increase the risk bearing capacity of the economies, but their implosion between mid-2007 and mid-2008 was at the core of the global financial crisis.
+These credit derivatives, that in the first half of the last decade recorded an impressive growth, were priced according to valuation models whose results were very sensitive to modest imprecision in parameter estimates and highly exposed to systemic risk, i.e. strongly affected by the performance of the economy as a whole (Coval et al. 2009).
+As a result, CDOs not only did not increase the risk bearing capacity of the economies, but their implosion between mid 2007 and mid 2008 was at the core of the global financial crisis.
 Innovative financial instruments with unsound theoretical foundations may exacerbate negative externalities and be sources of instability in their own right.

-Rather than in the development of unlikely "catch-all" models, the key to tackling the problems created by discontinuity must lie, first of all, in a better understanding of its nature and so in defining models in which the relations are based on parameters that remain stable in the long term.
+Rather than in the development of unlikely "catch all" models, the key to tackling the problems created by discontinuity must lie, first of all, in a better understanding of its nature and so in defining models in which the relations are based on parameters that remain stable in the long term.
 Research must therefore aim to identify sufficiently fundamental and reasonably dependable mechanisms that do not change over time.
 To provide sensible accounts of rational choices, quantitative models necessarily have to focus on systematic factors, and draw their own conclusions on the basis of key relations.
 In this respect it is worth recalling Bruno De Finetti's argument for a "theory of finance", made as early as 1957:

 In order for a theory of behaviour to say something, it must necessarily be restricted to that which is derived as the consequence of a few main concepts and criteria and which can accordingly (if somewhat arbitrarily) be defined as 'rational behaviour'.
 Then the theory will set out conclusions that are valid in the absence of accessory factors.
-This is not to deny or downplay the possible presence or importance of such factors; only, it is preferable to shift the study of deviations from the 'theoretical' behaviour implied by those conclusions to a later moment and to the detailed plane of complementary observations, rather than cloud all distinctions in a single theoretical construct
+This is not to deny or downplay the possible presence or importance of such factors; only, it is preferable to shift the study of deviations from the 'theoretical' behaviour implied by those conclusions to a later moment and to the detailed plane of complementary observations, rather than cloud all distinctions in a single theoretical construct which, in the attempt to embrace and set on an equal plane the congeries of systematic and accessory factors, would be reduced to a non-theory suitable solely to conclude that all kinds of behaviour are equally possible (for caprice or madness, even, as is in fact the case).
+(De Finetti 1957, author's translation)